sktime/sktime/CONTRIBUTING.md

 ### Unit testing
 We use [pytest](https://docs.pytest.org/en/latest/) for unit testing.
 To check if your code passes all tests locally, you need to install the development version of sktime and all extra dependencies.

-1. Install extra requirements from the root directory of sktime:
+1. Install the development version with all extra requirements from the root directory of sktime:

     ```bash
     pip install --editable .[all_extras]
     ```

-2. Install the development version from the root directory:

-    ```bash
-    pip install --editable .
-    ```

-    This installs an editable [development version](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs) of sktime and includes the changes you make.
+    This installs an editable [development version](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs) of sktime which will include the changes you make.
 For trouble shooting on different operating systems, please see our detailed [installation instructions](https://www.sktime.org/en/latest/installation.html).

-3. To run all unit tests, run:
+2. To run all unit tests, run:

     ```bash
     pytest sktime/